-- 2. There will be a floor price put on all livestock to be sold. - 3.
-There will be no weight limits to show in the fair. - 4.
-The weight of steers must be 1,000 pounds to sell in the sale.
-The steers will have a 3% shrink. - 5.
-There will be no shrink in Hogs, Sheep or Goats. - 6.
-The weight of hogs must be 230 pounds to sell in the sale. - 7.
-The weight of lambs must be 90 pounds to sell in the sale. - 8.
-The weight of goats must be 50 pounds to sell in the sale. - 9.
-Market animals will not be allowed to re-weigh once they have checked in and been weighed. - 10.
-The sale committee has the final decision of any questions that may be brought before them. - 11.
-In order to be eligible to sell you must have shown your animal and be present to sell. - 12.
-Only one animal per exhibitor may be sold at the sale. - 13.
-OSAGE CITY ONLY: The Grand Champion and Reserve Grand Champion Market Animals are encouraged to, but not required to sell at the Livestock Sale.
+2. Osage City Only: There will be a floor price put on all livestock to be sold.

+3. There will be no weight limits to show in the fair.

+4. The weight of steers must be 1,000 pounds to sell in the sale.
+The steers will have a 3% shrink.

+5. There will be no shrink in Hogs, Sheep or Goats.

+6. The weight of hogs must be 230 pounds to sell in the sale.

+7. The weight of lambs must be 90 pounds to sell in the sale.

+8. The weight of goats must be 50 pounds to sell in the sale.

+9. Market animals will not be allowed to re-weigh once they have checked in and been weighed.

+10. The sale committee has the final decision of any questions that may be brought before them.

+11. In order to be eligible to sell you must have shown your animal and be present to sell.

+12. Only one animal per exhibitor may be sold at the sale.

+13. OSAGE CITY ONLY: The Grand Champion and Reserve Grand Champion Market Animals are encouraged to, but not required to sell at the Livestock Sale.
 The exhibitor may choose to sell another animal which was exhibited in a market class and meets market weight requirements.
 That animal will be sold according to its placing in the class.
 (Limit of 1 animal may be sold.)
 If a 4-H exhibitor has 2 or more Grand Champions and/or Reserve Grand Champions, in any combination the 4-Her has the choice of which 2 animals to sell.
 (Limit of 2 Champion/Reserve animals may be sold.)

-OVERBROOK ONLY: Exhibitors who received a Grand or Reserve Champion overall market animal are NOT require to sell that animal in the livestock auction.
-The exhibitor may choose to sell another animal which was exhibited during the fair.
-The animal will sell according to its class placing.
-Only ONE animal is allowed to sell during auction.
-Champions will sell first followed by the rest of the species in class place order.
+OVERBROOK ONLY: Premium only auction.
+Animals will not have floor buyers provided by the fair board.
+Only ONE animal is allowed to sell during the auction.
+Champions will sell first, followed by the rest of the species in place order.
+Animals are allowed to be shown after sale.